 These are just four of the 200 or so terpenes found in the hemp plant alone!

-How do Terpenes enhance the Effects of CBD?
+How do Terpenes Enhance the Effects of CBD?

-Terpenes possess many health benefits, but they play a crucial role in synergically working together with cannabinoids, known as the Entourage Effect.
-Studies have shown that cannabinoids, such as CBD and THC, are much more effective when terpenes are present because terpenes help cannabinoids alter the blood-brain barrier—influencing the number of cannabinoids that can pass through that barrier and connecting with your Endocannabinoid System.
+Terpenes possess many health benefits, but they play a crucial role in synergically working with cannabinoids, known as the Entourage Effect.
+Studies have shown that cannabinoids, such as CBD and THC, are much more effective when cannabis terpenes are present because terpenes help cannabinoids alter the blood-brain barrier—influencing the number of cannabinoids that can pass through that barrier and connecting with your Endocannabinoid System.